laconbass/good-practices/README.md

 Choosing the right software development methodology depends on each project.

-The methodologies known as *agile methodologies*, which derive from , seem to be the better for web development for as:
+The agile methodologies seem to be the better for web development for the following reasons:

 1.